Configuration

 Configuration aspects

-• the behaviour of the frontend rendering,
+• frontend rendering,

-• the behaviour of the form editor,
+• the form editor,

-• the behaviour of the form manager, and
+• the form manager, and

-• the behaviour of the form plugin.
+• the form plugin.

-• increased clarity,
+• clarity,

-• increased performance, e.g. the form editor configuration is not needed in the frontend and therefore not loaded.
+• increased performance, e.g. the form editor configuration is not needed in the frontend and is therefore not loaded.

 It is up to you if you want to follow this guideline or if you want to put the whole configuration into one large file.